 There are no health/child-care, assisted living/nursing homes, or group home/shelter facilities located in the unincorporated Town.
-The City of Beloit, however, has all of these facilities, including medical clinics and hospitals with emergency room and urgent care capability (Map 5-3).
-Facilities within the Village of Clinton also provide these types of care to Town residents.
+The City of Beloit and Village of Clinton, however, have all of these facilities, including medical clinics and hospitals with emergency room and urgent care capability to serve Town residents (Map 5-3).
 Additionally, the Rock County Health Department, offering a variety of health and wellness-related services, is located in the City of Janesville.